 The functional assignments of the individual bits are explained in the table below.
-Bits [4:0] and bit 7 have
+Bits 0 to 4 and bit 7 have no function; they cannot be changed by the user.
+As a factory default, the device operates in 12-bit resolution.

-BIT DESCRIPTION BIT(S) DEFINITION R1, R0: Temperature Converter Resolution [6:5] Thes R1 0 0 1 e bits co R0 0 1 0 9 bits 10 bits 11 bits 12 bits
+BIT DESCRIPTION BIT(S) DEFINITION

+R0, R1: Temperature Converter Resolution b5, b6 These bits control the resolution of the temperature converter.
+The codes are as follows:

+R1 R0

+0 0 9 bits

+0 1 10 bits

+1 0 11 bits

+1 1 12 bits